-ESG Investing Risk - The use of environmental, social and governance factors may impact investment exposure to issuers, industries, sectors, and countries, which may impact a client's relative performance.
-ESG criteria is subjective by nature, and if used, MayTech may rely on analysis and ratings provided by third parties in evaluating a company's ESG risks.
+ESG Investing Risk - The use of environmental, social and governance factors may impact investment exposure to issuers, industries, sectors, and countries, which can impact a client's relative performance.
+ESG criteria is subjective by nature, and if used, MayTech can rely on analysis and ratings provided by third parties in evaluating a company's ESG risks.
+As our investment process is driven primarily by long-term earnings potential, all our analysis of ESG factors is undertaken with a view to their potential impact on earnings and valuation..
 A client's perception may differ from MayTech's or a third party's on how to judge an issuer's adherence to sustainable investing.
 In addition, investments selected by Maytech could be unsuccessful in exhibiting positive ESG characteristics.